Bohemian Switzerland: National park

 As early as 1972, the whole of Bohemian Switzerland was placed under protection.
 When, in 1990, the status of Saxon Switzerland was raised to that of a national park, efforts were stepped up to place the Bohemian part of Saxon-Bohemian Switzerland under national park protection as well.
 A plan devised in 1991 envisaged that this would also include the Růžovský vrch.
 This plan was heavily resisted by various groups, such as the owners of hunting land and the forestry industry.
 A compromise proposal also fell on stony ground.
-In 1999, the Czech government decided to create the Bohemian Switzerland National Park to its originally envisaged extent.
+In 1999, the Czech government decided to create Bohemian Switzerland National Park to its originally envisaged extent.
 On 1 January 2000 the valuable forest and rock landscape, the Kamenice Gorge and the area around the Růžovský vrch were given national park status.
 The headquarters of the national park authority is located in Krásná Lípa, and there are information offices in Hřensko and Jetřichovice.

-As of today large portion of the park has been completely wiped off the map, due to a large scale manmade fire that took place in July of 2022.
+In July of 2022, a large scale manmade fire broke out affecting 10 square kilometres (1000 hectares) of the National Park.
+In April 2026 another fire occurred, this time on 100 hectares.